Recruit missing talent: resources for tackling diversity on your board

 When you're ready to recruit, do so consciously

-Once you've confronted any personal and systemic biases that have prevented diversity up to now, you're truly ready to create an inclusive board.
+Once you've confronted any individual and institutional biases that have prevented diversity up to now, you're ready to create an inclusive board.

 Discover what diversity looks like in your community

-Remember that reflecting your local community is only the first step, but it's a vital one.
+Remember that reflecting your local community is the first step, and a vital one.

-You can use this free tool from us at GovernorHub to audit the diversity of your school community and then compare it to the make-up of your own board.
+You can use our community insights tool to audit the diversity of your school community and then compare it to the make-up of your board.

-When you have a good idea of what diversity representing your community might look like on your board, you're ready to reach out to a recruitment agency to help you achieve that.
+When you have a good idea of what diversity might look like on your board, you'll be ready to reach out to a agency to help you achieve that.

 Work with agencies that specialise in helping boards diversify

-The reason you need to use an agency is that we know from our research (linked to above) that most governors come into their roles through their networks.
-If you're struggling to achieve a diverse board, then it's likely your relied-on network for recruitment doesn't stretch far enough (yet).
+Using an agency can help you to diversify, as we know from our research that most governors come into their roles through their networks.
+If you're struggling to achieve a diverse board, then it's likely that your network for recruitment doesn't reach far enough.

-To start, look for an agency or organisation that will work closely with you to improve diversity on your board through services like:
+Look for an agency/organisation that will work with you to improve diversity on your board through services like:

 • Diversity training